CiscoDevNet/xapi-samples/controls/ultrasound/README.md

 ![](./ultrasound.png)

-_Note that a custom message is added to your device's Touch10/DX interface if pairing is disabled._
+_Note that a custom message is pushed to your device's Touch10/DX interface as Webex Teams pairing is enabled / disabled._